-12. Commitment to a Diverse, Equitable, and Inclusive work environment
+12. Commitment to a Diverse, Equitable, and Inclusive work environment a.
+For All Faculty, Housestaff, Post-Doctoral Fellows, and Medical Students

 - Actively reinforce a work environment that supports diversity, equity, and inclusion for all. - Faculty play an essential role in creating a culture of inclusion and addressing challenges that arise in the clinical setting, assuring that hostile environments involving patients or other team members toward our learners will not be tolerated.
 For anyone who needs assistance in addressing issues that affect the culture for diversity, equity and inclusion, please contact the office Dr. Brian Gittens, Vice Chancellor for DEI at UAMS.